fortunejuggle/src/docs/lpic2.210.2.md

         # password has a minimum (min=4) length of 4 and a maximum (max=8) length of
         # 8 characters.
         password   required   pam_unix.so nullok obscure min=4 max=8

+        # Password is encrypted with yescrypt algorithm (yescrypt)
+        # Try to maintain a shadow based system. (shadow)
+        # Allow the user to change empty passwords. (nullok)
+        # When password changing enforce the module to set the new password. (use_authtok)
+        # The last 20 passwords for each user are saved in /etc/security/opasswd. (remember=20)
+        password   sufficient pam_unix.so yescrypt shadow nullok use_authtok remember=20

 ###   pam\_nis